paschalugwu/Paschal_SE-DS_Notes/Python/Python-InputOutput.md

 **Bonus Tip:** Remember to use `with` whenever you open files, even if it's just for reading.
 It's a small step that makes a big difference for your code and data!

-Congratulations!
-You've now met your new Python friend, the `with` statement!
-Go forth and use it to conquer your data adventures with safety and ease.

 **Remember:**

 * `with` automatically opens and closes files.